 Coastal and mountainous locations of southern California experienced widespread precipitation, heavy to excessive at times as each wave of rain and snow moved onshore.
 The focus of the most impressive precipitation totals was over the south-facing slopes of the eastern San Gabriel and western San Bernardino Mountains, where amounts exceeding 20 inches were recorded.
 However, precipitation totals across the Santa Ynez, San Rafael, Santa Ana, San Jacinto, and Laguna Mountains were also well above normal for the time of year, generally ranging from 10 to 20 inches.
 At coastal stations between Santa Barbara and San Diego, amounts were for the most part between 4 and 8 inches (locally higher).
 The table below shows precipitation data from select locations and a comparison to a normal December, as well as an average year.

 Copious amounts of moisture advected inland in a swath from southwest to northeast and affected areas from the Mojave Desert to southern Nevada before reaching the Wasatch Mountains of Utah.
 Heavy to excessive precipitation totals were recorded over these locations, well above typical amounts for this time of year.
 For instance, the precipitation gage located at Apple Valley (just east of Victorville) in the Mojave Desert recorded 6.09 inches of precipitation for the 7-day period ending December 23rd at 4 AM PST.
-The climatological normal for the entire month of December is typically 0.51 inch, while a normal year only sees 4.44 inches.
+The climatological normal for the entire month of December is 0.51 inches, while a normal year only sees 4.44 inches.
 In fact, during the 6-hour period from 4 AM PST to 10 AM PST on December 22nd, Apple Valley recorded an amazing 1.35 inches (265 percent of a normal December and 30 percent of a normal year).
-Farther inland, the Spring Mountains just west of Las Vegas recorded precipitation totals in excess of 10 inches and approaching 15 inches for this same 7-day period.
+Further inland, the Spring Mountains just west of Las Vegas recorded precipitation totals in excess of 10 inches and approaching 15 inches for this same 7-day period.
 These mountains typically receive 2 to 4 inches of liquid equivalent precipitation in December, while seasonal totals range from 15 to 25 inches.

 Figure 1 below depicts observed precipitation across the Pacific Southwest for the 7-day period ending December 23rd at 4 AM PST, which encompasses the entirety of the heavy precipitation event.
 The precipitation represented below includes a level of quality control by the National Weather Service River Forecast Centers responsible for these areas.
 Please note, the image below is missing the observed precipitation across the Pacific Northwest (dark grey areas).